Manifold Dimension Estimation via Local Graph Structure: Introduction

+Other representative estimators include the one based on the Wasserstein distance (\textbf{Wasserstein}, \citep{block2022intrinsic}), which exploits the fact that the rate at which the empirical distribution converges to the true distribution in Wasserstein distance scales with the intrinsic dimension $d$ rather than the ambient dimension $p$ \citep{dudley1969speed}.
+More recently, the curvature-adjusted PCA estimator (\textbf{CA-PCA}, \citep{gilbert2025pca}) has been proposed, which explicitly incorporates non-flat geometric information into the local PCA procedure by correcting the eigenstructure via curvature adjustments.
+It has been shown to substantially improve upon the already powerful but often downplayed \textbf{Local PCA} estimator\footnote{A brief introduction to \textbf{CA-PCA} procedure can be found in Appendix E in supplementary materials}.

+Despite substantial effort, previous surveys and empirical studies \citep{campadelli2015intrinsic, camastra2016intrinsic}, including our most recent work \citep{bi2025manifold}, have shown that the problem of manifold dimension estimation remains far from being fully resolved, with considerable room for improvement.
+Among the estimators introduced above, \textbf{DanCo}, \textbf{TwoNN}, and \textbf{CA-PCA} are generally identified as overall top performers.
+However, \textbf{DanCo} is computationally expensive; \textbf{TwoNN} may underestimate the intrinsic dimension in high-dimensional settings; and \textbf{CA-PCA} tends to largely overestimate the dimension when the manifold is nonlinearly embedded in an ambient space with much higher dimensions, a limitation also shared by \textbf{Local PCA} and arising from their eigenvalue-based comparison procedure.

-Motivated by the strengths and limitations of existing estimators, particularly the robustness of PCA-based approaches and the improvement achieved by \textbf{CA-PCA} through its explicit treatment of curvature—we propose a new regression-based framework for manifold dimension estimation.
-Instead of directly computing geometric quantities from sparse data, our approach recovers the local graph structure of the manifold by regressing normal components on tangent components extracted through PCA from each neighborhood, enabling flexible modeling of curvature and noise.
+Motivated by both the strengths and limitations of existing estimators—particularly the robustness of PCA-based approaches and the improvements achieved by \textbf{CA-PCA} through its explicit incorporation of curvature—we propose a new regression-based framework for manifold dimension estimation.
+In contrast to \textbf{CA-PCA}, our method does not rely on explicit curvature estimation or eigenvalue correction.
+Instead, we recover the local graph structure of the manifold by regressing normal components onto tangent components obtained via PCA within each neighborhood.

+The regression-based formulation has two main advantages.
+First, noise and deviations can be naturally incorporated into the error term of the model specification, allowing our estimators to capture structure from imperfect, noisy data.
+In comparison, many existing estimators, including \textbf{CA-PCA}, are designed under the assumption of noiseless data, making them less suited for real-world data where the manifold hypothesis is unlikely to hold exactly.
+Second, regression models can be evaluated through statistical tests with probabilistic guarantees, thereby improving estimation accuracy and robustness.
+As demonstrated in our extensive experiments, the resulting methods achieve comparable or improved estimation accuracy relative to their state-of-the-art counterparts.
+In particular, they effectively mitigate the overestimation issue observed in \textbf{CA-PCA}, while retaining the benefits of improved estimation through the incorporation of curvature information.

 Our main contributions are as follows: